The film begins with the traditional text: A LONG TIME AGO IN A GALAXY FAR FAR AWAY... but instantly leaps to the action. No opening crawl.

 In the early years of the Galactic Empire, we see an Imperial ship landing on the planet Lah'mu.
 Jyn Erso (Beau Gadsdon) sees it and runs to warn her father, Galen Erso (Mads Mikkelsen) and mother, Lyra Erso (Valene Kane) .
 Lyra calls Saw Gerrera (Forest Whitaker) and tells him that "He's come for us".
 Galen says goodbye to his daughter and tells her that he loves her, calling her "Stardust", as he heads off alone to face the Empire.
 Jyn and her mother run to the foothills behind the farmhouse.
 They stop and Lyra asks Jyn if she knows where to go, meaning that Jyn is to proceed on her own.
 She then takes off her necklace, which has a clear crystal orb on it, attaches it around Jyn's neck, and as a way of saying goodbye tells her to "Trust the Force".

 Outside, Galen meets Orson Krennic (Ben Mendelsohn), a high-ranking Imperial military officer, who tries to get Galen to come back to work for the Empire.
 He asks about his family and Galen lies that his wife is dead.
 When Orson tells his Stormtrooper bodyguards to check the house, Lyra appears and draws a weapon on Krennic; they have a standoff.
 Lyra shoots Krennic, hitting his arm, and is killed.
-A Stormtrooper toy is discovered and Krennic tells his guards to find Galen's daughter (who stayed out of sight to watch all this).
-Jyn runs away and hides in a prepared bolt-hole under a rock in a cave, from which Saw rescues her.
+A Stormtrooper toy is discovered and Krennic tells his guards to find Galen's daughter (who stayed out of sight but witnesses the incident).
+Jyn runs away and hides in a prepared bolt-hole under a rock in a cave.
+Saw Gerrera eventually finds and rescues her.

 On the planet Jedha, Bodhi Rook (Riz Ahmed), a pilot who has defected from the Empire and wants to join the Rebels, arrives and is apprehended by the local forces there.